 Wentworth offers one of the most comprehensive cooperative education (co-op) programs of its kind in the nation.
-A co-op is full-time, temporary employment in your field of study that enables you to apply classroom learning to professional work experience.
 Unlike most schools, co-op at Wentworth is a requirement: all undergraduate day students must successfully complete two co-op semesters in order to graduate.

 You will have plenty of support to help you achieve your professional goals.
 Your first step is to complete the seven-week Co-op Institute, a co-op preparation course that is offered in the spring and fall semesters.
 Additionally, your dedicated Co-op + Career Advisor will work with you on résumé writing, job-search strategies, and interviewing techniques.
 We also provide annual career fairs, a mock interview event, online job search tools, and on-campus recruiting.